 Are you looking for a legal assessment, like a risk assessment, an impact assessment, a requirements assessment or a readiness assessment?
 The purpose of an assessment is for us to assess, evaluate or judge your organisation.
 We have years of experience doing various assessments on specific focus areas.
-We can also do a gap analysis or a compliance audit, but those are something different.
+We can also conduct a gap analysis or a compliance audit, but those are different types of services.

 The benefits of an assessment